 - It is presumed that the specimen used to perform the test belongs to the patient specified above, such verification having been carried out at the collection level of the sample. - The current results are based on analysis of coding regions (exons) as well as certain intron padding regions on the patient's genomic DNA with respect to patient phenotype as defined in the target regions (link available below).
 However, due to inherent technology limitations, coverage is not uniform across all regions.
 Hence pathogenic variants of insufficient coverage, as well as those variants that currently do not correlate with the provided phenotype may not be analysed/ reported.
 Additionally, it may not be possible to fully resolve certain details about variants, such as mosaicism, phasing, or mapping ambiguity. - The reported variants have not been Sanger confirmed.
-Sanger confirmation is recommended for the same. - The test methodology currently does not detect large deletions/duplications, triplet repeat expansions, and epigenetic changes.
+Sanger confirmation is recommended for the same.

+- The test methodology currently does not detect large deletions/duplications, triplet repeat expansions, and epigenetic changes.
 The test also does not include an analysis of predictors for multifactorial, polygenic, and/or complex diseases.
 Novel synonymous changes as well as intronic mutations (excluding those affecting invariant splice nucleotides) are not routinely reported. - CNV analysis is not included. - Genes with pseudogenes, paralog genes and genes with low complexity may have decreased sensitivity & specificity for variant detection, analysis, and interpretation due to the inability of the data tools to unambiguously determine the origin of the sequence data.
-The mutations have not been validated by Sanger sequencing unless specified. - Regions other than the targeted are not covered and hence cannot be reported. - Phenotype variability may be due to modifying genetic/non-genetic factors and is not a part of the current analysis.

-- This test is not FDA approved/CE marked. - In some instances, the classification and interpretation of variants (VUS) may change as new scientific information comes to light.
+The mutations have not been validated by Sanger sequencing unless specified. - Regions other than the targeted are not covered and hence cannot be reported. - Phenotype variability may be due to modifying genetic/non-genetic factors and is not a part of the current analysis. - This test has not been validated by the FDA, NABL, or CAP, and it has been determined by the accrediting bodies that such validation is not required at this time. - In some instances, the classification and interpretation of variants (VUS) may change as new scientific information comes to light.
 We recommend a re-analysis of this report yearly.
 Please contact the laboratory in case a re-analysis of the report is desired.
 It is the lab's policy to perform re-analysis once on a complimentary basis.
 However, this re-analysis is performed only when requested.